WICG/screen-brightness/explainer.md

 Based on the following signals, the browser MAY choose to proactively brighten an area of the screen or the whole screen, provide an affordance for the user to brighten the screen, or ignore the `increaseBrightness` attribute:

 - The website is in a secure browsing context.
-- The element is displayed fullscreen.
+- The element is displayed fullscreen (or the [display mode](https://www.w3.org/TR/mediaqueries-5/#display-mode) of the active document is "fullscreen").
 - The element is visible.
 - The element is "scannable" (e.g. QR code, barcode).